marinaki15/OptimalWellInflow/README.md

 The well control optimization is executed in FieldOpt (https://github.com/PetroleumCyberneticsGroup/FieldOpt).
 Data files for the simple synthetic models described in Nakibuule (2021) are included.

-### Specialization Project
-The specialization project was done as a precusor to the master thesis.
-In the project the optimall pressure distribution was determmines by optimizing the BHP of the well segments with only a single control  time step.
-The folder includes the working setup for running FieldOpt optimizations.